OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 The knowledge of the notes above is up-to-date until the submission deadline (Nov.
 2024).
 However, given the rapid advancements in optimization and related fields, we aim to include updates to keep the discussion relevant and accurate.
 In the future, we intend to further enhance the post, adopting a dynamic approach similar to tools like Geekbench or 3DMark for CPU/GPU benchmark, which continuously update for benchmarking and performance comparisons.

 - Nov.
-27, 2024: There appeared a new work on arXiv<d-cite key="zhang2024anytime"></d-cite>, which claimed to solve the anytime convergence issue mentioned in <d-cite key="kornowski2024open"></d-cite>, while the work has not been peer-reviewed, we list it here for reader's reference.*
+27, 2024: A new work on arXiv<d-cite key="zhang2024anytime"></d-cite> claims to solve the anytime convergence issue mentioned in a COLT Open Problem<d-cite key="kornowski2024open"></d-cite>, while the work has not been peer-reviewed, we list it here for reader's reference.*